 - It reduces the temperature of the combustion process by reducing the amount of oxygen available in the cylinder

 - Lower combustion temperatures reduce the formation of oxides of nitrogen (NOx) gasses

 - NOx gases are a major contributor to air pollution and smog - reducing them is good for the environment

 The EGR system consists of three basic parts: an EGR valve, an actuator solenoid for that valve, and a differential pressure sensor (DPFE) to regulate how much exhaust is being recirculated or "re-burned" in the engine.
+(More about the exhaust system in this article.)
 A failure in any one of these components can cause a P0402 code to trip.